krzysztofgrabczynski/Instagram---Django-project/README.md

 Additionaly, you can find here 2 branches:
 - main branch, is an improved version of the project, based on classes, splitting applications, using many tools, etc.
 - old_version branch, holds the original version of the project.
-Simple, based on funtions, without many tools and methodologies (it was first project based on Django)
+Simple, based on funtions, without many tools and methodologies (it was my first project based on Django)

 ## Description
 It's a simple social media site inspired by Instagram.
 If you want to use this kind of Instagram, you have to sign up.
 Then, you have some options.
 You can follow someone if you want to see what posts that particular user is posting, you can add comment below any post and use thumb up option.
 All data changes dynamically.
 Bootstrap templates and partially ready-made html/css models were used in this application because the creation of this project is mainly focused on the backend functionalities using Django.